TheDeathlyCow/more-geodes/README.md

 # Datapack Integration

 This mod uses the namespace `geodes`.
 If you wish to make changes to the features in this mod using a datapack, all files must be put under that namespace.
 The emerald and quartz geodes use very similar values to the amethyst geode, and it can be used as an example for how to configure them.
-Slicedlime provides an example worldgen datapack that can be used as a reference [here](https://github.com/slicedlime/examples/blob/master/vanilla_worldgen.zip).
+Slicedlime provides an example worldgen datapack that can be used as a reference [here](https://github.com/slicedlime/examples/blob/master/vanilla_worldgen.zip), or alternatively you can use Misode's datapack generators to generate these for you, which can be found [here](https://misode.github.io/).

 ## Configured features
 You can make changes to the geode configured features by replacing their files in the directories `geodes/worldgen/configured_feature/emerald_geode.json`, `geodes/worldgen/configured_feature/quartz_geode.json`, etc.